Do you want to know the ideal compressor settings for vocals? Then read this article till the end.

-Adjust these 3 parameters (Threshold, Ratio and makeup gain) you can hear every word in the vocal clarity.
+Adjust these 3 parameters (Threshold, Ratio, and makeup gain) so you can hear every word in vocal clarity.
 If even after decreasing the Threshold down very low, you can’t hear all the words clearly, adjust the ratio by turning it up.

 Soft Knee or Hard Knee?

 Generally, the Soft knee is used to compress the vocals effectively.
-If you use hard knee in vocals, you can hear the annoying effect of compressor clamp down on a vocal when it hits the threshold.
+If you use a hard knee in vocals, you can hear the annoying effect of the compressor clamping down on a vocal when it hits the threshold.

-If your compressor has independent control knob on Knee parameter, then you have to adjust it manually by listening to the vocal.
+If your compressor has an independent control knob on the Knee parameter, then you have to adjust it manually by listening to the vocal.

-Well, here are compression settings and tips which I use to compress vocals.
-IF you have any setting or technique for finding the perfect vocal compression, add your comment and share that trick to other music producers.
+Well, here are compression settings and tips that I use to compress vocals.
+If you have any setting or technique for finding the perfect vocal compression, add your comment and share that trick with other music producers.